sfox33/ITCS-6160-ACME-Bus-Rides/README.md

 ## Business Assumptions and Logic
 ## Databse Design
 ![Assemble Bus EER Diagram](https://github.com/sfox33/ITCS-6160-Assemble-Bus/blob/master/ITCS%206160%20Assemble%20Bus%20EERD.PNG)

+Above is the EER Diagram for my database.
+It has 11 tables, and 3 views that are primarily used throughout the project.
 ## Advanced SQL Statements
   This project had several requirements regarding SQL commands that had to be used.
 This section discusses how those requirements were specifically implemented.